blackducksoftware/hub/README.md

 # Running Hub in Docker

-Swarm (mode), Compose, Kubernetes, and OpenShift are supported are supported in Hub 4.2.0.
+Swarm (mode), Compose, Kubernetes, and OpenShift are supported as of Hub 4.2.0.
 Instructions for running each can be found in the archive bundle:

 * docker-swarm - Instructions and files for running Hub with 'docker swarm mode'
 * docker-compose - Instructions and files for running Hub with 'docker-compose'